cupools/faker/README.md

 ```

 ## Issues
 This is an simple repository and any question or ideas just task a look at the code directly or [open an issue](https://github.com/cupools/faker/issues).
-Fock your own repository is welcome as well.
+Fork your own repository is welcome as well.